New Jersey Juvenile Custody and Detention Lawyer

 New Jersey heavily regulates the standards and procedures of arrest, custody, and detention for juvenile defendants and those who are adjudicated delinquent of juvenile offenses, as a means by which to protect minors from excessive or unnecessary time in custody.
 In many cases, a juvenile who is taken into custody and charged with a criminal offense will be released to the custody of his or her parents after processing.
 In other cases, when the juvenile remains in custody, New Jersey authorities must abide by strict rules as it relates to the amount of time that a juvenile can be detained.
 When your child is taken into custody, it is critical to have an experienced New Jersey juvenile defense attorney who can protect and advocate for their interests.

-Alissa Hascup is a highly experienced New Jersey juvenile defense lawyer who vigorously advocates for minors accused of juvenile crimes in Hackensack, Morristown, New Brunswick, Newark and throughout New Jersey. in As a former Municipal Prosecutor and Assistant County Prosecutor, Alissa has accumulated a wealth of knowledge in the realm of juvenile justice and she puts this to work every day to defend the rights of her clients.
-In fact, she has been named among the 10 Best in New Jersey, by the American Institute of Criminal Law Attorneys.
+Alissa Hascup is a highly experienced New Jersey juvenile defense lawyer who vigorously advocates for minors accused of juvenile crimes in Hackensack, Morristown, Paterson, New Brunswick, Newark and throughout New Jersey. in As a former Municipal Prosecutor and Assistant County Prosecutor, Alissa has accumulated a wealth of knowledge in the realm of juvenile justice and she puts this to work every day to defend the rights of her clients.
 To discuss your case or your child’s case with Ms. Hascup today, contact her offices at 862-257-1200 for a cost-free consultation.
 She will be happy to answer all of your questions and outline your legal options.

 Juvenile Custody and in New Jersey